UCL/Pain.Impact.Measures/ELSA Models/CFA-supplementary-material.md

 - promax
 - varimax

-The two factors are ected to be correlated.
-The correlation assumption is lored via the application of two rotation methods: oblique and orthogonal.
+The two factors are expected to be correlated.
+The correlation assumption is explored via the application of two rotation methods: oblique and orthogonal.

 1. Correlated factors assumption (oblique rotation)
     - Promax rotation is a popular approach with large datasets - could